guillermofd/pruebait/README.md

-The code reads customers data for two consecutive monthsm and develops several algorithms to predict which clients will churn.
+The code reads customers data for two consecutive months and develops several algorithms to predict which clients will unsubscribe.